commschamp/cc_tutorial/tutorials/tutorial1/README.md

 Several highlights:

+- The **name** property of the **&lt;schema&gt;** XML node will be a default main namespace of the protocol code.
+The code generated has a command line option to overwrite it.
 - The protocol endian is defined as **endian="big"** property of the main **&lt;schema&gt;** XML node.
 - The global fields (that can be references by messages and/or other